sairutra/minitalk/README.md

 7 = fin (completion of message delivery )

-## s_msg_t
+## t_msg_s

-the s_msg_t struct is included to make communication between server and client better. the members of the struct
+the t_msg_s struct is included to make communication between server and client better. the members of the struct

 are used to hold information about the server pid, length communication, and message communication.
 Below a list can be found about the length_status member, used for length communication and the msg_status member, used for message communication.